Mark Finchem: 2021 U.S. Capitol attack

 Finchem traveled to Washington, D.C. to take part in the January 6, 2021, protest that was followed by an attack on the U.S. Capitol.
-He said there was "substantial evidence that this election was a fraud" and tweeted photographs of protestors massed on the steps of the Capitol building.
+He claimed, without offering any evidence, that "this election was a fraud", and tweeted photographs of protestors massed on the steps of the Capitol building.
 Finchem later claimed that leftists had instigated the violence.
+He was later interviewed as a witness by the Justice Department and the House committee investigating the Capitol riots.

 A coalition of community organizations subsequently called for the expulsion of Finchem and six other Arizona Republican lawmakers who advocated overturning the 2020 election.
 In response to a Federal Bureau of Investigation (FBI) briefing that said antifa groups were not involved in the attack on the Capitol, Finchem said he did not "trust a word that comes out of the FBI's mouth".

 Promotion of other conspiracy theories

 In 2013, Finchem argued that Barack Obama was seeking to establish a "totalitarian dictatorship."
 On his Pinterest account, Finchem kept a "Treason Watch List" with photos of prominent Democrats, including Jesse Jackson, Janet Napolitano, and John Kerry; he also posted about stockpiling ammunition.

 In 2017, Finchem baselessly described the white supremacist Unite the Right rally as a "deep state psyop" carried out by Democrats.
 He endorses a variant of the Great Replacement conspiracy theory.

 During his 2022 campaign for Arizona secretary of state, Finchem toured with fringe figures.
 He embraced QAnon conspiracy theories, and attended a conference of QAnon followers that opened with a video trafficking in antisemitism and repeating debunked conspiracy theories.
 Finchem also attended a Newport Beach, California fundraiser, promoted by ex-Trump advisors Steve Bannon and Michael Flynn, with Nicole Nogrady, a conspiracy theorist who claimed that fetal tissue was in the food supply and that the September 11 attacks were a federal government plot.
 In August 2022, he attended a Wisconsin gathering of the "Church Militant" movement, a self-proclaimed "Christian militia" that says that it combats "sin, the devil and the demonic rulers of the darkness of this world."

-In October Finchem tweeted that Google's search algorithm was biased against his campaign because its website did not come up in searches on his name.
-Grid, a tech news website, found that that was true, but that Google apparently had nothing to do with it.
+In October, Finchem tweeted that Google's search algorithm was biased against his campaign because its website did not come up in searches on his name.
+Grid, a tech news website, confirmed Finchem's site did not appear in Google results, but Google apparently had nothing to do with it.
 Instead, the noindex tag, which tells webcrawlers not to list the site in results, was present in the metatag of the site's HTML code.
 Whether that was the result of an error in coding the page was not known; the tag had apparently been added to it in late July.
 Finchem did not respond to Grid's request for an explanation when they called him.